redhat-performance/jetlag/docs/deploy-bm-performancelab.md

 - control_plane_install_disk
 - worker_install_disk

 These variables ensure disk references are made using by-path notation instead of symbolic links.
 This approach is recommended due to potential reliability issues with symbolic links.
-The values mentioned [Review `all.yml`](#review-vars-allyml) are correct for the Scale lab R650 instances.
+The values mentioned [Review `all.yml`](#review-vars-allyml) are correct for the Performance lab R750 instances.
 Please refer to [tips and vars](tips-and-vars.md#extra-vars-for-by-path-disk-reference) to determine the correct paths for other instances.

 ### Disconnected and ipv6 vars